Trans Best Practices

 Compass us a New England area female-to-male (FTM) trans support, information, and social group for people assigned female at birth who feel that is not an accurate or complete description of their gender.
 Meets monthly in Boston.
 Email email@example.com to join the mailing list and for more information.

-TCNE, Tiffany Club of New England // https://tcne.org
+TCNE, Trans Community of New England // https://tcne.org

-The Tiffany Club is a Boston area transgender support organization.
+The Trans Community of New England is a Boston area transgender support organization.
 It is one of the oldest transgender groups in the world and holds weekly meetings at their permanent location in Waltham, MA.
 The club is mainly comprised of people on the MTF spectrum, and strives to provide a confidential, respectful, and safe physical location for members and visitors to express their true gender in the way most comfortable for them.
 They provide a social space, education, referrals, and connections to other organizations.

 Local Information & Action